A few months before the closing of EYV2011, what are-to your mind-its outcomes? What are the hottest issues?

 Viviane Reding : The European Year of Volunteering (EYV) had four objectives: to make it easier for people to volunteer, to improve the quality of volunteering, to improve the recognition of voluntary activities and to raise awareness of the issues facing volunteers in the EU.
 These goals will not be met overnight.
 We must lay the groundwork to ensure a long-lasting and meaningful policy-making legacy at the EU, national and local levels for many years to come.

 Through a series of EU-level thematic conferences, our official EYV website, our EYV Tour and many other activities at national and local level throughout the EU and beyond, we have been setting the stage to ensure that the momentum we gain in addressing the problems and challenges that volunteers are facing is not lost at the end of the Year.
 The EYV Tour, for example, has been successful in propelling volunteering into the media spotlight in each of the Member States.

 This think tank founded in 2007 focusses on the role of sport in European societies.
 It publishes a quarterly review on issues related to sport and citizenship.
-These activities help raise awareness about the challenges faced by the voluntary sector in the EU.
-Such “hot issues” are different from one country to another, but we can pick out a number of EU-wide tends:

 - For EU policy-makers, one immediate problem is that there is a lack of internationally comparable data on, and monitoring of voluntary activities in the EU Member States.